SpenceKonde/DxCore/megaavr/extras/Errata.md

 This is once more listed on the AVR DD and EA-series headers, so it looks like they got it sorted out during the intervening time.
 One imagines that the option is there on DA/DB parts, but just doesn't function correctly.

 ### USART_RS485_gm
 Finally, the USART had the two RS485 modes listed, like tinyAVR 0/1-series, instead of just the one.
-The second mode raised all sorts of quesions about how the chip ought to behave - and was one of those terse-and-useles sections that answers little.
+The second mode raised all sorts of quesions about how the chip ought to behave - and was one of those terse-and-useless sections that answers little.
 If I correctly understand the intent - it was meant to listen to XDIR and only output data when XDIR was in the correct state.
 So what does it do when the pin transitioned to "no sending" state while it was in the middle of a byte?
 Is there any answer to that that will result in correct behavior in all applicable use-cases?
 I think they thought about that one, realized the answer was "probably not" after they re-read what they'd said about it in the datasheets of the parts that had been released a few times, and figured that they'd be better off not supporting that.
 It is unclear whether the feature is still present in the silicon.
 On the DA-series I suspect it is, and likely DB as well, as they don't appear to have touched the USART.

+## EA-series
+Much less interesting... only one thing that wasn't supposed to be there was apparently left in, a section on nvmctrl which may or may not be available on production units that permitted reconfiguration of the EEPROM access internals.
+I've written about this elswhere, and will add it here later.